-Biggest music festival in the world featuring hundreds and hundreds of artists from a range of different genres.
+Glasto is the biggest music festival in the world featuring hundreds and hundreds of artists from a range of different genres.
 Headliners this year include Muse and Gorillaz.
 It is so much more than a music festival however with many varied and often weird areas to keep you entertained such as Shangri-La, a nighttime wonderland that changes its theme every year.

 Novi Sad, Serbia

 July 7th to 10th

 Stunning setting in an ancient fortress as rock meets electro with devastating consequences!
 EXIT festival started in the summer of 2000, with a largely political undertone as form of protest against former Yugoslav President Slobodan Milosevic.
 Nowadays it’s all about Europe’s top electronic music and the atmosphere is sensational.

 Locals display some stunning skills on horseback while traditional songs and dance provide the backdrop.
 The two villages in Chinese ran Tibet attract horsemen from all over the province and across Southern China.
 They come to trade goods, celebrate and race each other.

 Burning Man is a pretty bizarre affair and gets its name from the traditional burning of a wooden man on the Saturday of the festival.
 It attracts around 50,000 people each year and is something of an experimental community based on several key principles such as radical inclusion and self-expression.

 September 17th to October 3rd

 Lots of great beer to be drank and fun drunken times to be had during the Oktoberfest in South Germany.
 It is easily the world’s biggest and best beer festival.
 The Oktoberfest is about a carnival atmosphere, a huge variety of beer tents, lots of seriously drunk people and many lederhosen-wearing natives.
 All in all, it’s pretty good fun!